-Traditional Chinese Medicine views a person as an energy system, in which body, mind and soul are unified, each influencing and balancing the other.
+Traditional Chinese Medicine (TCM) views a person as an energy system in which body, mind and soul are unified - each influencing and balancing the other.
 Unlike Western medicine which attempts to isolate and separate a disease from a person, Chinese Medicine emphasizes a holistic approach that treats the whole person.
 Symptoms are not viewed in isolation but as a part of the whole.

-At Red Dragon Alternative Medicine, we will make a Chinese medical diagnosis based upon a thorough examination and consultation.
-This examination includes the assessment of the pulse and tongue and once a diagnosis is made, the most appropriate acupuncture points for treatment are used and we will and discuss the need for herbs.
+At Red Dragon Alternative Medicine we make a Chinese medical diagnosis based upon a thorough examination and consultation.
+This examination includes the assessment of the pulse and tongue.
+Once a diagnosis is made the most appropriate acupuncture points for treatment are used and we will discuss the need for herbs, if any.

-Qi -(pronounced chee) can be defined as the "energy" or "vital substance" that animates and controls the observable functions of living beings.
+Qi (pronounced chee) can be defined as the "energy" or "vital substance" that animates and controls the observable functions of living beings.
 The basic foundation for Chinese medicine is that Qi flows through the body on channels known as meridians that connect all of our major organs.
 According to Chinese medical theory, illness arises when the cyclical flow of Qi in the meridians becomes unbalanced or is blocked.
-At Red Dragon Alternative Medicine we ensure the energy continues to flow and remains balanced.
+At Red Dragon Alternative Medicine we work on ensuring the energy continues to flow and remains balanced.

 Electro-Acupuncture is the use of small electrical currents through the acupuncture needles.
 Electro-stimulation is often used in conjunction with acupuncture to enhance a treatment.
 Electro-acupuncture has been proven to decrease pain, accelerate tissue healing, and significantly reduce inflammation, oedema and swelling.

-Moxibustion or Moxa is a technique in which a Chinese herb called mugwort and is used to apply heat to an acupuncture point.
+Moxibustion or Moxa is a technique in which a Chinese herb called mugwort is heated used to apply warmth to an acupuncture point.
 It does not touch the skin.
-In Traditional Chinese Medicine, moxibustion is often used to treat certain debilitating conditions as well as arthritis and pain and to turn a breech baby.
+In Traditional Chinese Medicine, moxibustion is often used to treat certain debilitating conditions as well as arthritis and pain, and to turn a breech baby.
 Moxa is usually rolled into a stick the size of a cigar, lit, and held over specific areas of the body.
 Moxa can also be placed onto the handle of an acupuncture needle, allowing deeper penetration of heat.
 No burning is felt, just a lovely sensation of warmth.